 Before major airlines allow flights to depart, their pilots must complete a thorough and systematic checklist.
 Not only is this good aeronautical practice, it’s also an excellent way to avoid problems before they arise.
-Likewise, employees should periodically complete the Financial Checklist below to make sure their finances are in good order.
+Likewise, employees should periodically complete a Financial Checklist to make sure their finances are in good order.
+Here’s a good list:

 □ Create or Update Your Will.
 Review your will to make sure: it reflects any changes in your wishes; incorporates additional assets you may have recently acquired; confirms your choice of executor; incorporates any changes in the family (births, deaths, divorces, etc.); incorporates new tax laws (federal and state); and deals with real property you may have purchased, especially out of state real estate.